davis0119/Laser-Pacman/README.txt

 ========================

   I just used some sprite images for the ghosts found on Google Images.
   Else I just used Javadocs to figure out rectangles.
-Will use noncopywrite images soon.